The thermal view of $f(R)$ cosmology

 First, it is crucial that the dynamics near a Big Bang singularity is dominated by gravity instead of matter.
-This behaviour is quite plausible \cite{Ruban:1972bg,Faraoni:2025ufi}, but is not a given and should be investigated case by case.
+This behavior is quite plausible \cite{Ruban:1972bg,Faraoni:2025ufi}, but is not a given and should be investigated case by case.
 When it turns out to be true, the dynamics reduces to that of vacuum $f(R)$ gravity.

 We now know that, for vacuum or conformal matter, whether the conjecture of \cite{CotsakisFlessas1995} is satisfied or not depends on the initial conditions.
-Expanding FLRW universes which start out with $8\pi{\cal K}{\cal T}>\Theta>0$, plus contracting ones with $\Theta<0$, inescapably depart from GR, but solutions that start out with $8\pi {\cal K}{\cal T}<\Theta$ do approach GR \cite{Faraoni:2025alq}.
-Solutions with $8\pi {\cal K}{\cal T}=\Theta$ are fixed points with constant ${\cal K}{\cal T}$ and constant $\Theta$, but they are thermally unstable \cite{Faraoni:2025alq}.
+Expanding FLRW universes which start out with $ 8\pi{\cal K}{\cal T}>\Theta>0$, plus contracting ones with $\Theta<0$, depart from GR, but solutions that start out with $8\pi {\cal K}{\cal T}<\Theta$ do approach GR \cite{Faraoni:2025alq}.
+Solutions with $8\pi {\cal K}{\cal T}=\Theta$ and with constant ${\cal K}{\cal T}$ and constant $\Theta$ are fixed points, but they are thermally unstable \cite{Faraoni:2025alq}.
 The thermal picture settles the conjecture of \cite{CotsakisFlessas1995} for vacuum or conformal matter with a completely different approach.
 For more general forms of matter, for which the term $ \frac{ T^\mathrm{(m)} }{(2\omega+3)\phi} $ in Eq.~(\ref{evolution_general2}) is non-vanishing, the thermal picture is more complicated.